Ho to Teach Your Kids the Alphabets

 Learning how to help your children learn the ABCs is an essential step in making them successful readers.
 Letter recognition is the first step to letter knowledge.
 Letter recognition helps children differentiate lowercase and capital letters.
 Children who can say letter names sequentially have a better clue of letter sounds, thus giving them an upper hand in word pronunciation.
-Junior decodable readers are among the tools used to teach kids the progression of letters and sounds.

 Top Questions to Ask Before Enrolling your Child to Letter Classes